Burger Court: Membership

-In 1975, Douglas stepped down from the court, and President Gerald Ford appointed John Paul Stevens to replace him.
-In 1981, Stewart retired, and President Ronald Reagan appointed the first female justice, Sandra Day O'Connor to replace him.
+In July 1981, Stewart retired, and President Ronald Reagan appointed Sandra Day O'Connor to replace him.
 O'Connor was the first woman to serve on the Supreme Court.

 The Burger Court ended on September 26, 1986, when Chief Justice Burger retired.
 He was succeeded as Chief Justice by William Rehnquist, who was elevated to the position of Chief Justice by President Reagan.
+Rehnquist's Associate Justice seat was filled by Antonin Scalia.

 Timeline

 Other branches

 Presidents during this court included Richard Nixon, Gerald Ford, Jimmy Carter, and Ronald Reagan.
 Congresses during this court included 91st through the 99th United States Congresses.

 Rulings of the Court

 The Burger Court issued several notable rulings touching on many aspects of American life.
 Landmark cases of the Burger Court include: